-Pr. junior standing or permission of instructor.
-An analysis and evaluation of teaching methods and materials appropriate for use in teaching the mentally retarded student.
-Laboratory experiences are included and practice is provided in the development of materials.
+An analysis and evaluation of methodology and materials appropriate for use in teaching students with mental retardation is emphasized.
+The development of individualized education programs is included.
+Laboratory experiences are provided.
 This course may be taught concurrently with SPE 612.